boonebgorges/buddypress-docs/readme.txt

 1. Install
 1. Activate
-1. Sit back and watch the jack roll in
+1. Sit back and watch the jack roll in.

 == Changelog ==

+= 2.0.0 =
+* Began using the WordPress.org translation service.
+This will require action by some users:
+*    If you use a custom translation, it must be renamed and moved to this location: wp-content/languages/plugins/buddypress-docs-LOCALE.mo.
+E.g., wp-content/languages/plugins/buddypress-docs-es_ES.mo
+*    If you use custom template parts, all text domain identifiers must be updated to 'buddypress-docs'.
+* Improved privacy of comments on limited access Docs.

 = 1.9.3 =
 * Fixed security issue that made it possible to edit certain Docs without proper permissions.